deployKF/website/content/guides/getting-started.md

     By default, deployKF creates a LoadBalancer Service named `deploykf-gateway` in the `deploykf-istio-gateway` namespace.

-    For more information about exposing the Gateway Service outside of the Kubernetes cluster, see the [Expose deployKF Gateway and configure HTTPS](./platform/deploykf-gateway.md) guide.
+    To learn about exposing deployKF outside of the Kubernetes cluster, see the [Expose deployKF Gateway and configure HTTPS](./platform/deploykf-gateway.md) guide.

 ??? config "Customize the deployKF Dashboard"